external-mirrors/pmos-boot-deploy/README.md

 date list of variables that boot-deploy can use at runtime, see the top of the `boot-deploy-functions.sh` file.

-### boot-deploy config
+### OS-level Customization

-boot-deploy stores its configuration in `/etc/boot/boot-deploy`.
+`boot-deploy` requires a file at `/usr/share/boot-deploy/os-customization`, which is used to provide OS distribution customization for some aspects of its output.
 This file is sourced in shell script, so it must be in `var=value` format.
-For example:
+It must contain the following variables (the given values are just examples):
 ```
 distro_name="postmarketOS"
 distro_prefix="pmos"